RicardoNicolau/RicardoNicolau/README.md

 ### 📌 About Me
 - 🎯 I'm currently working on **[Nothing To Special](https://github.com/RicardoNicolau/YourProject)**
 - 📚 I'm currently studying at **[@Technigo](https://github.com/technigo)**
-- 🚀 I'm learning *JavaScript, TypeScript, and more**
+- 🚀 I'm learning *JavaScript, TypeScript, and more...*
 - 🌐 Check out my projects at [Site will soon be launched](https://github.com/RicardoNicolau)
 - 📫 Reach me at **ricardonicolau2001@gmail.com**